-Ethel Carnie Holdsworth’s previous novel, Miss Nobody (1913), had not been a commercial success, and that may be one of the reasons why her new publisher, Herbert Jenkins, chose to issue it anonymously as by ‘An Ex Mill Girl’.
+Ethel Carnie Holdsworth’s previous novel, Miss Nobody (1913), had not been a commercial success, and that may be one of the reasons why her new publisher, Herbert Jenkins, chose to issue this one anonymously as by ‘An Ex Mill Girl’.
 Some reviewers found the pseudonym confusing; it suggested that they would be reading an account of factory life.
 Instead they were given a rich and intense Gothic melodrama, set on the wild moors, with not a mill in sight.The plot centres on four people and their intense relationships.
 Many years before the narrative begins, Abel Mason had loved a young woman, but she refused to marry him because there was insanity in his family.
 She married another man, and bore him a child, Helen.
 When both these parents died, however, the child was given to Mason to bring up; he takes her back to his isolated farm, and plans a revenge on he mother by telling her she is his own daughter.
 She falls in love with Martin Scott, who works on the farm.
 Mason tells them of the members of the Mason family who have gone mad, and Scott is frightened of the prospect, and refuses to marry her.

 She, however, is utterly infatuated with him.
 The physical intensity of her feelings is shown in a passage describing how one evening she takes Martin’s coat from its hook: